Learn about the available types of data protection in Astra Control Center, and how best to use them to protect your apps.

 Snapshots, backups, and protection policies

-A snapshot is a point-in-time copy of an app that’s stored on the same provisioned volume as the app.
+A snapshot is a point-in-time copy of an app that's stored on the same provisioned volume as the app.
 They are usually fast.
 You can use local snapshots to restore the application to an earlier point in time.
 Snapshots are useful for fast clones; snapshots include all of the Kubernetes objects for the app, including configuration files.
+Snapshots are useful for cloning or restoring an app within the same cluster.

 |You can't be fully protected until you have a recent backup.
 This is important because backups are stored in an object store away from the persistent volumes.
 If a failure or accident wipes out the cluster and its associated persistent storage, then you need a backup to recover.
 A snapshot would not enable you to recover.|

-A clone is an exact duplicate of an app, its configuration, and its persistent storage.
+A clone is an exact duplicate of an app, its configuration, and its persistent data volumes.
 You can manually create a clone on either the same Kubernetes cluster or on another cluster.
 Cloning an app can be useful if you need to move applications and storage from one Kubernetes cluster to another.

 App replication is different from app backup and restore in the following ways:

-App backup and restore: When backing up applications, Astra Control creates a Snapshot of the app data and stores it in an object storage bucket.
+App backup and restore: When backing up applications, Astra Control creates a snapshot of the app data and stores it in an object storage bucket.
 When a restore is needed, the data in the bucket must be copied to a persistent volume on the ONTAP cluster.
 The backup/restore operation does not require the secondary Kubernetes/ONTAP cluster to be available and managed, but the additional data copy can result in longer restore times.

 The following images show the scheduled backup and restore process compared to the replication process.